yajm/SpikeTransformer/README.md

 # Spike Transformer

-A from-scratch implementation of Spike-driven Transformers using only NumPy.
+A from-scratch implementation of Spike-driven Transformers using only NumPy & MLX.

 ## Inspired by the following Papers